 Season six looked quite different -- with no seniors and just four returners -- and featured the first win against a Northwest Conference opponent as Caltech beat Willamette in the Beavers' season opener.
 Paced by a heavy recruiting class, Caltech became bigger and more athletic than ever before.
 A number of freshmen made immediate impacts, entered program Top 10 lists, and helped Caltech set season records for most points scored (1547), most field goals (576), most field goal attempts (1441), offensive rebounds (309), and blocked shots (94).
 In March of 2014, Caltech embarked on its first international tour when it traveled to Spain to sightsee and play four club teams from Catalonia.
 The Beavers went 3-1 on the trip.

-Season seven was ground-breaking as the Beavers beat three conference opponents in consecutive home games during the month of February.
+Season seven was ground-breaking as the Beavers beat three conference opponents in consecutive home games during the month of February, and played its first-ever Division I opponent (Cal St. Fullerton in an exhibition), a game Caltech led for much of the first half.
 There were also a number of close contests, including a string of three overtime games against non-league opponents that saw Caltech win the third.
 Program records were set for most rebounds (886) and blocked shots in a season (96).
 Caltech led the SCIAC in free throw percentage (.706) and finished third in blocks and rebound margin.
 Junior swingman Kc Emezie was named second team all-conference, SCIAC Athlete of the Week, and Bennett Rank DIII Stud of the Week.
 Bryan Joel was honored as the Ted Ducey award winner and Andrew Hogue, who achieved the 500-rebound career mark and led the league in total rebounds, was a SCIAC Athlete of the Week in December.
 Hogue (free throw percentage) and Joel (3-point percentage) finished their careers as two of the top shooters in program history.
 Junior Rob Anderson was named to the Allstate NABC Good Works Team for his outstanding contributions to sustainable energy.

 In 2011-12, Edwards led the team in scoring and was named to the all-conference team, while freshmen Bryan Joel and Andrew Hogue were two of the top first-year players in the SCIAC.
 They each entered Caltech's top 10 for a season in 3-point field goal percentage.
 The following season, freshman Kc Emezie finished tenth in SCIAC points and field goal percentage.
 Edwards repeated as an all-conference selection in 2012-13 and later became the first Caltech basketball player to go pro when he signed with the Pee Dee Vipers in South Carolina.